Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Numerical Simulations

 \subsection{Second-order Hilbert Curve Trajectory}

-Next, the bicopter is commanded to follow a nonsmooth trajectory constructed using a second-order Hilbert curve.
-Figure \ref{fig:IROS23_ADIOL_Bicopter_Trajectory_Hilbert} shows the trajectory-following response of the bicopter.
-The desired trajectory is shown in black dashes and the trajectory response is shown in blue.
-Figure \ref{fig:IROS23_ADIOL_Bicopter_Hilbert_state} a) and b) shows the horizontal and vertical position $r_1$ and $r_2$, and c) shows the roll angle $\theta$ of the bicopter.
-Figure \ref{fig:IROS23_ADIOL_Bicopter_Hilbert_errors} a) and b) shows the horizontal and vertical position errors, and c) shows the norm of the parameter estimate error $\Theta-\hat \Theta$ on a logarithmic scale.
-Finally, Figure \ref{fig:IROS23_ADIOL_Bicopter_Hilbert_control} shows the control signals generated by the adaptive control law \eqref{eq:IOL_control_law}.
+Next, the bicopter is commanded to track a trajectory constructed using a second-order Hilbert curve.
+The trajectory is constructed using the algorithm described in Appendix A of \cite{spencer2022adaptive} with maximum velocity $v_{\rm max} = 1 \ \rm m/s$ and maximum acceleration $a_{\rm max} = 1 \ \rm m/s^2.$ Figure \ref{fig:IROS23_ADIOL_Bicopter_Trajectory_Hilbert} shows the trajectory-tracking response of the bicopter, where the desired trajectory is shown in black dashes and the output trajectory response with the FSI and the PTC tracking controllers is shown in blue and red, respectively.
+Figure \ref{fig:IROS23_ADIOL_Bicopter_Hilbert_state} shows the position $r_1$ and $r_2$ response and the roll angle $\theta$ response of the bicopter with both tracking contollers.
+Figure \ref{fig:IROS23_ADIOL_Bicopter_Hilbert_errors} shows the position errors, and the norm of the parameter estimate error $\Theta-\hat \Theta$ obtained with both tracking controllers on a logarithmic scale.
+Finally, Figure \ref{fig:IROS23_ADIOL_Bicopter_Hilbert_control} shows the control $u$ generated by the ADIOL controller \eqref{eq:IOL_control_law}, and the corresponding forces $f_1$ and $f_2$.
+Note that the forces $f_1$ and $f_2$ are computed using \eqref{control_signals}.

-These examples show that the bicopter's trajectory converges to the desired trajectory exponentially, and the parameter estimates converge in finite time with the A-DIOL controller in both smooth and nonsmooth trajectory-following problem.
-Note that due to numerical precision, the parameter update stops after the error is less than the machine's precision.
+The preceding two examples show that the bicopter's trajectory converges to the desired trajectory exponentially without prior perfect knowledge of the bicopter dynamics.
+The parameter estimator monotonically reduces the parameter error.
+However, note that the parameter convergence is not necessary for asymptotic stability of the closed-loop system, as is well known for composite controllers.